totalstgamer/ytug6657jx-fg/Readme.txt

 - Custom loading Screens

-- New events for China and Saharian Commonwealth.

-- New tech tree for China and Saharian Commonwealth.
+- New events, tech, and Focus Trees, for China and Saharian Commonwealth, and many more to come.

-- New Focus tree (in development)

-- Changed manpower

-- 239 New States and provinces!

-- New countries in Asia, Africa, Europe and America.

-- Changed alaska and Africa.

-- Changed units in many Major Nations and others.
+- Unit OOBs for Every nation

-- Rebalanced Equipment, Infantry and Tanks.
+- Rebalanced Equipment, Infantry, and Tanks.